The Site is owned and operated by Ingrid Pears M.B.E. trading as; INGRID PEARS HOT GLASS STUDIO.

 We maintain physical, electronic and procedural safeguards designed to protect Personal Information, prevent unlawful or unauthorised processing of Personal Information, and prevent unauthorised disclosure of, or accidental loss of, or damage to, such information.

 Personal information will be processed by staff who work for us and may operate outside the U.K. This includes staff engaged in, among other things, the provision of administration and support services.
 All such staff are subject to appropriate confidentiality and security obligations.
 We restrict access to non-public Personal Information to those of our employees and agents who need to know the information to enable us to provide services.

 We will only transfer Personal Information to third party service providers if they agree to comply with the physical, electronic and procedural safeguards described above, or if they put in place adequate measures themselves.

 We may use use photographs of visitors/students that visit us or participate in classes with us and we always gain their approval to do so in writing beforehand via the health and safety briefing legal forms.

 We may change this Policy from time to time.
 When we do, we will let you know by posting the changed Policy on this page.
 If we significantly expand our use or sharing of your Personal Information, we may also tell you about these changes by additional means, such as by sending an email to the email address we have on file for you.
 In some cases, we may request your consent to the changes.

-If you have any questions or comments regarding our privacy practices, you may contact us at: firstname.lastname@example.org
+If you have any queries, questions or comments regarding our terms of conditions and privacy practices, you may contact us at: firstname.lastname@example.org

 Ingrid Pears M.B.E., INGRID PEARS HOT GLASS STUDIO, THE OLD COACH HOUSE, THE COURTYARD, THORESBY PARK, NEWARK, NOTTINGHAMSHIRE.
 NG22 9EP U.K.